pdelboca/ckan-extensions-monitor/README.md

 # CKAN Extensions Monitor

-This is a monitor that periodically run the test suite of main CKAN extensions against master.
+This is a monitor that twice a week runs the test suite of main CKAN extensions against master.

 ### Status